 The two main risks influencing ARAG Allgemeine's risk profile are market risk and underwriting risk.
-The solvency capital requirement (SCR) relating to market risk was \notin 87,100 thousand (December 31, 2022: \notin 81,215 thousand).
-The primary sub-risks in this regard were equity investment risk and credit risk (attaching to investments).
-Overall underwriting risk was measured with a solvency capital requirement of \notin 54,843 thousand (December 31, 2022: \notin 40,772 thousand).
-The relevant underwriting sub-risks were premium risk and natural disaster risk.
+The solvency capital requirement (SCR) relating to market risk was €88,191 thousand (December 31, 2023: €87,100 thousand).
+The primary sub-risks in this regard were equity risk, credit risk (attaching to investments), and equity investment risk.
+Overall underwriting risk was measured with an SCR of €56,848 thousand (December 31, 2023: €54,843 thousand).
+The relevant underwriting sub-risks were premium risk, natural disaster risk, and reserve risk.